+Does this sound a little cliché?
+It did in the sixteenth century, too.
 When Romeo talks about his love for Rosaline, he acts and sounds like a typical "Petrarchan lover," one who is "imprisoned" and tormented" by his unrequited love for an unavailable woman.
 Petrarch, by the way, was a fourteenth-century Italian poet whose sonnets were all the rage in Renaissance England.
 Much of Petrarch's love poetry was written about "Laura," a figure as unavailable and unattainable as Romeo's.

 | Quote #2